-Once it is combined, I drop the dough into a low glass dish, like this glass pie dish.
+Once it is combined, drop the dough into a low dish, like a glass pie dish.

-See how the dough changes in these next three pictures.
+You can see how the dough changes in structure in these next three pictures.

-The dough is technically still sticky.
-If you squished a dry hand into, it would get stuck to your skin.
-However, wetting your hands thoroughly when folding and doing quick and smooth motions will help it slide off.
+The dough is technically still very sticky.
+If you squished a dry hand into it, it would get stuck to your skin.
+However, wetting your hands thoroughly when folding and doing quick and smooth motions will help the dough slide off.

 After 4 folds are completed, leave the dough to rest for another 30 minutes, then it's time to shape the dough.
-Unlike my usual sourdough bread, the bulk ferment for this bread happens while it is already shaped and in the loaf tin.
+Unlike my regular usual sourdough bread loaf, the bulk ferment for this bread happens while it is already shaped and in the loaf tin.

-On a floured bench, tip out the the dough and gently stretch it out into a square.
+On a floured bench, tip out the dough and gently stretch it out into a square.

 With the seams facing up, push the ball out onto the bench, and roll it up like you would a sleeping bag or a Swiss roll.